Face the Music (American game show): Gameplay

 On each episode three new contestants compete for the right to face a returning champion in the end game.
-The first part of the game was played in three rounds.
+The first part of the game was played in three rounds, referred on air by Ely as "Games".

 Main game

-Round 1
+Game 1

-The contestants were shown six pictures, mostly faces of famous people, although places and even fictional characters were shown at times.
+The contestants were shown a montage of six pictures, mostly faces of famous people, although places and even fictional characters were shown at times.
 The band played a song, and the first contestant to buzz-in, give its title, and identify the face associated with it scored 10 points.
 The idea was to link the title with something closely linked to the famous face, such as "Happy Talk" for talk show host Johnny Carson.
 In another example, an actor (such as Rob Reiner or Carroll O'Connor) who appeared on a certain television series would be linked to the theme song from that series (in this case, All in the Family).
 A third example would be a song that the famous face performed, such as "Ready to Take a Chance Again" by Barry Manilow.

 An incorrect guess carried no point penalty.
 However, a contestant who failed to correctly identify a song after buzzing-in was locked out of the next one.
-The round ended after one song had been played for each of the six famous faces.
+Occasionally, the contestants would be shown the faces a second time halfway through the game.
+Game 1 was played until six songs were played or until time was called.

-Round 2
+Game 2

-In the second round, each song served as a clue to the identity of a subject.
-The subject category was given to the contestants (person, place, thing, fictional character, etc.), after which the band (or on some occasions, Donovan) played/sung the first song.
-A contestant buzzed-in and attempted to correctly name the song.
-Doing so gave the contestant the opportunity to name the subject to which the song applied.
-If the contestant was wrong or did not guess the subject, another song was played and the process repeated.
-As in round 1, if the contestant failed to identify the correct song, they would be locked out of the next tune.
-Up to four musical clues were played for each subject, and correctly identifying the subject earned the contestant 20 points.
+In Game 2, the contestants tri to determine the identity of a subject, which fit a category given to the contestants (person, place, thing, fictional character, etc.), using song titles.
 For example, in the category of "fictional character", the songs "(I Can't Get No) Satisfaction", "The Teddy Bears' Picnic", "Go Away Little Girl", and "Band of Gold" all pertained to Goldilocks from "The Story of the Three Bears".

-The round was played until time was called, with the two highest-scoring players advancing to the third round.
+For each subject, a maximum of four songs would be played, and as in the first game, guessing the title of a song incorrectly locked the contestant out of the next musical clue.
+Correctly identifying the subject was worth 20 points, and the two contestants with the highest scores when time was called advanced to Game 3 to determine who would face the champion.

-In the event of a tie for second place, a shortened version of the first round was played.
+In the event of a tie for second place, a shortened version of Game 1 was played.
 Three pictures were shown to the tied contestants, after which a song played.
-The first contestant to name the song and identify the picture to which it applied advanced to round three.
+The first contestant to name the song and identify the picture to which it applied advanced to Game 3.
 If all three contestants were tied, a second song was played to determine the second contestant who advanced.